usri/aks-levelup/Kustomize/README.md

 ```

 ### Summary

 In this tutorial, we redeployed the 01-pod-storage as our baseline for our kustomize project.

-## Tutorial: Create UAT
+## Tutorial: Create a UAT environment template

 _(15 minutes)_

 In this tutorial you will see how a kustomize customization allows us to easily manage namespaces and other properties.
 Most customizations start with a "base" which mostly would be used in a UAT environment.

 A quick word on [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 Namespaces are commonly used to isolate deployment and services.
 It is a recommended practice to isolate your workloads by namespace.

 The basics steps include:

 - Move your base template to a directory
 - Create a kustomization.yaml file to contain changes you wish to make
 - Deploy to file or cluster